About Our Organization

 - We are governed by a volunteer Board of Directors.

-- These two international organizations set the standards and expectations for Assistance Dogs around the world.
+- The ADI is an international organization that set the standards and expectations for Assistance Dogs around the world.